Insulation coordination study

 2. Slow Front Overvoltage Analysis

 Mainly due to earth faults on the faulty line.
 The consequence could be loss of 3 lines due to failure in one phase.
 The magnitude of such overvoltage can reach up to 1.5 p.u.

 3. Fast Front Overvoltages

 Mainly due to lightning on overhead lines and disconnector switching in substations.
 Disconnector switching in substations can have overvoltage as high as 7 p.u.
 Protective devices are needed in such cases to reduce the voltage as the nominal voltage itself is as high as 1200 kV.

-This is main focus in this paper as fast front overvoltages provides maximum stress on the system.
+This is the main focus of this paper as fast front overvoltages provide maximum stress on the system.

 4. Very Fast Front Overvoltage

 Mainly due to disconnector switching operation and line to enclosure breaks down in SF6 gas-insulated substations.
 Overvoltages up to 2 p.u. can occur due to these faults.

 Various protection devices such as Surge Arresters, Pre-Insertion Resistors/Inductors, Synchronous Close/Open Control, Surge Capacitors are among the few equipment that can be used to mitigate overvoltages in UHV.